goncalomb/dotfiles/README.md

 * On **Debian**-based distributions (I use [Mint](https://linuxmint.com/)), just install normally.
 * On **Android** ([Termux](https://termux.com/) environment), just install normally.
 * On **macOS**, the default shell is zsh (zsh support is untested, the install won't update .zshrc).
-Personally, I just use bash even on macOS (see [utils/darwin-use-brew-bash.sh](utils/darwin-use-brew-bash.sh), requires [Homebrew](https://brew.sh/)).
+Personally, I just use bash even on macOS (see [install-brew-bash.sh](install-brew-bash.sh)).
 Using bash, just install normally.
 * On **Windows**, it was made to work with Git Bash from [Git for Windows](https://git-scm.com/download/win) which uses MSYS2/MinGW, but current support is untested (personally I haven't installed it on Windows in a long time).

 Must be installed on your HOME directory or any directory below!